-Each post will also include a title, SEO-chosen keywords, a meta-description, and one visual.
+Each post will also include a title, the agreed-on SEO keywords, a meta description, and one visual.

 Day One: We hold our interview with you.

-Days Two to Three: We will transcribe the interview, analyze its content, devise the creative brief for the four articles, and send the brief to you for approval or amendments.
+Days Two to Three: We will transcribe the interview, analyse its content, devise the creative brief for the four articles, and send the brief to you for approval or amendments.

 Day Four: We begin developing and drafting the posts according to the brief.

 Day Ten: We send you one completed article draft.